Complete Recipe Schema Markup Guide 2026: Real Implementation Example

 • Recommended: 1200x800px or higher

-• Aspect ratios: Provide 16:9, 4:3, and 1:1 versions
+• Aspect ratios: Provide 16:9, 4:3, and 1:1 versions when possible

-• File size: Under 200KB (optimized for speed)
+• File size: Under 200KB — optimized for Core Web Vitals

 • Format: JPG or WebP

-• Content: Finished dish, well-lit, appetizing
+• Content: Finished dish, well-lit, appetizing — not process shots

 4. Plain Text Instructions Instead of HowToStep

-// ✅ CORRECT"recipeInstructions": [ { "@type": "HowToStep", "text": "Preheat oven to 350°F" }, { "@type": "HowToStep", "text": "Mix dry ingredients in large bowl" }, { "@type": "HowToStep", "text": "Bake for 30 minutes until golden brown" }]
+// WRONG — disqualifies from rich results"recipeInstructions": "Preheat oven to 350°F. Mix ingredients.
+Bake for 30 minutes."// CORRECT — qualifies for rich results"recipeInstructions": [ { "@type": "HowToStep", "text": "Preheat oven to 350°F" }, { "@type": "HowToStep", "text": "Mix dry ingredients in a large bowl until combined" }, { "@type": "HowToStep", "text": "Bake for 30 minutes until golden brown" }]

 5. Fake or Inflated Ratings

-• Suspiciously perfect scores (5.0 with 200 reviews)
+• Suspiciously perfect scores — 5.0 with 200 reviews raises immediate flags

-• Rating counts that don't match visible reviews
+• Rating counts that don't match visible reviews on the page

-• Sudden rating changes (manipulation signal)
+• Sudden rating changes that signal manipulation

-6. Inconsistent Data Between Schema and Content
+6. Inconsistent Data Between Schema and Page Content

 Testing and Validation Tools